Luminoid/urban-transportation-system/README.md

 - Limited by the implementation of two-lane road, traffic light is not bidirectional and turning animation seems abrupt

 ## TODO
-- Considering the time scale of the model, plot should be updated every ten ticks instead of one
 - The most efficient taxi-detect-distance (maximize the Taxi Carrying Rate) could be found using BehaviorSpace